shivapratap/ECG-HI-patient-level-analysis/README.md

 ## What is included in this repository

-This repository supports the patient-level exploratory analysis reported in the associated manuscript.
+This repository supports both the reusable patient-level analytic framework and the worked cardiogenic-shock/HI demonstration reported in the associated manuscript.
 It includes:

 - processed ECG-derived feature data for the curated 20-patient cohort;
 - patient-level clinical-context and rhythm flags;
 - signal-quality and artifact-review flags;
-- the full 17-stage patient-level analysis pipeline;
+- the full 17-stage patient-level, claim-calibrated analysis framework;
 - intermediate and final analysis outputs;
 - documentation for understanding and rerunning the workflow.